syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Customization.md

 ## Hide Weekend days

 The Scheduler can be customized to display only the working days, thus hiding the weekend days from it.
 The working days render based on the values given in the `WorkWeek` property.
-The days that are not mentioned in the `workWeek` collection is considered to be the weekend days and it can be hidden from the Scheduler by setting `false` to the `ShowWeekend` property.
+The days that are not mentioned in the `WorkWeek` collection is considered to be the weekend days and it can be hidden from the Scheduler by setting `false` to the `ShowWeekend` property.

 The following code example renders the Scheduler by hiding the weekend days.